Health Inequalities in Scotland: The State of the Nation

 • Consider the roles that different sectors such as life sciences, can and are playing.

-In March 2024, figures published by Police Scotland showed that during 2023 there were 1,197 suspected drug deaths in Scotland – a 10% increase on 2022.
+In August 2024, figures published by National Records of Scotland showed that 1,172 people died due to drug misuse in Scotland in 2023 – a 12% increase on the previous 12 months.

 In this session we will reflect on why these figures are so high, looking at the impact of both drug-specific policy and wider government policy.
 Panellists will discuss what steps need to be taken to ensure significant, consistent progress is made in reducing drug related deaths, particularly in regards to: